 Normally you cut a tray of brownies with straight lines to make squares or rectangles.
-If the pieces come out uneven, you hope you get the biggest one.
 But this cake-cutter by Matthias Wandel makes hexagons instead!
-Check out those cool chocolate-chip bars.
 There are only 3 shapes with all equal sides and angles that can fit together with no gaps or overlaps: hexagons, squares…and can you think of the last one?
 Triangles.
 Try cutting your brownies that way, too!

 Little kids: If you eat a hexagon brownie and then a normal square one, how many edges do they have all together?
 Bonus: If you cut 2 straight lines across a square cake and then 2 straight lines from back to front, how many pieces will you have?